-- 2 tramways equipped with onboard units, as preparation for the PT prioritization. - 1 vehicle was equipped with an onboard unit in 2022, which is used to test several use cases for the urban area. - 1 RSU has already PT priority and emergency vehicle priority implemented.
+- 4 tramways equipped with onboard units, as preparation for the PT prioritization. - 3 different mobile onboard units were installed in a vehicle 2023, which were used to test several use cases for the urban area. - 1 RSU has already PT priority and emergency vehicle priority implemented.